 A Career Academy provides an opportunity for a group of students to enroll in a specific set of courses associated with a designated career area.
-Each Career Academy has the following components:

 What are the benefits of joining a Career Academy?

 - A recommended sequence of courses. - A capstone project, a work site experience, a research project studying careers in the academy area, or some other experience in which students learn more about the career cluster with which the academy is affiliated. - A demonstrated need for employees within the Career Cluster. - An advisory board consisting of business leaders in the Career Cluster.